AltheaBarbato/lab4-Production-Readiness/docs/threat-model.md

 **Targeted attacker** someone actually after this server.
 Unlikely, it's a class project.

----

 ## STRIDE

 ### Spoofing
 Pretending to be a legitimate user to get SSH access or impersonating the server to intercept traffic.

-Key-only auth handles the SSH side.
+Key only auth handles the SSH side.
 TLS cert on nginx means clients can verify they're talking to the right server (self-signed means they'll get a browser warning but the encryption still works).

 Risk left: private key on my laptop, if that gets compromised someone has access.